dnl-rss/secureum-slot2-solidity101/02_types.md

 ### 61. Array literals

-An array literal is a comma separated list of one or more expresions, enclosed in square brackets.
+An array literal is a *comma separated list* of one or more expressions, *enclosed in square brackets*: `[1,2,3]`.

-1. It is always a statically sized memory array whose length is the number of expressions
+1. It is always a *statically-sized memory array* whose length is the number of expressions
-2. The base type of the array is the type of the first expression on the list such that all other expressions can be implicitly converted to it.
+2. The base type of the array is the *type of the first expression* of the list.
+All other expressions must be *implicitly converted* to it.
 Otherwise, a `TypeError` is thrown.
-3. Fixed size memory arrays cannot be assigned to dynamically sized memory arrays
+3. *Fixed size memory arrays* **cannot** be assigned to *dynamically-sized memory arrays*

 ```Solidity
 //SPDX-License-Identifier: MIT